 Below are some of the ways in which we are working to protect and enhance our natural environment:

 Medway supports the Kent Biodiversity Strategy 2020 to 2045 which aims to deliver the maintenance, restoration and creation of habitats that are thriving with wildlife and plants and ensure that the county’s terrestrial, freshwater, intertidal and marine environments regain and retain good health.

 The Kent Biodiversity Strategy clearly sets out our intentions to champion the natural world and deliver a healthy environment for Kent and Medway’s wildlife.

-The Environment Act that became law in November 2021 also places a duty on local councils to develop and promote Local Biodiversity Recovery Networks and the work of the State of Nature in Kent report, due for publication in spring 2022, will be an important element in enabling those recovery networks.
+The Environment Act that became law in November 2021 also places a duty on local councils to develop and promote Local Biodiversity Recovery Networks and the work of the State of Nature in Kent report, published in July 2022, will be an important element in enabling those recovery networks.

 Green and blue infrastructure is the network of our natural green and water (blue) environments such as woodlands, parks, the River Medway, street trees and gardens which provide environmental, social and economic benefits including the potential to deliver climate change mitigation and adaptation.

 The draft of Medway’s Green and Blue Infrastructure Framework sets out and assesses Medway’s strategic network of green and blue infrastructure and provides priorities and future actions to be delivered.

 Medway Council acknowledges the importance of trees in our environment and increasing tree cover plays a role in the council’s commitment to achieving net-zero carbon emissions across Medway by 2050.

 In partnership with the Medway Urban Greenspaces Forum, we worked with a team of volunteers to measure the canopy cover of trees across Medway in 2020.
 Tree canopy cover describes the layer of leaves, branches and stems when viewed from above.